What is a spaceship?

 Further, with this distinction, we can see that the early engineering prototypes of “unitised” spaceships were, in effect, pioneering a field that ought to be called spaceship engineering, a discipline distinct from spacecraft or satellite engineering.
 Monolithic hulls allowed them to target crews from tens to hundreds from the outset, a scale they believed achievable in single-digit launches.
 Contrast this to the $150+ billion ISS, built like space-Ikea from eight small “tin-can” modules, hosting just seven astronauts but needing over 40 rocket launches for assembly.
 Unlike Ikea, this approach has proven costly, complex, and cumbersome.
 More broadly, spaceship engineering should be seen as the discipline that approaches large-scale orbital structure construction differently — avoiding the trap of starting with modularity in the hull design.

-Next, To address how we might go about building such spaceships requires defining a target, which I call the Ideal Spaceship.
+Next, to address how we might go about building such spaceships, I begin by defining a target specimen called the Ideal Spaceship.

 The Ideal Spaceship: the next benchmark for crewed spacecraft